 Every designer approaches the development in a different way and has their own set of standards and expectations from the final mock-up of the prototypes.
 They can be as fluid and explorative or as rigid as the designer wants.

-It’s surely important how you prototype, but more importantly, how you validate your designs, fix existing mistakes and perfect them round after round.
+It’s surely important how you test prototype, but more importantly, how you validate your designs, fix existing mistakes and perfect them round after round.

 A prototype may be a little rough around the edges, but your final product should always deliver on the expectation and drop any liabilities.